RED VALLEY HIKE & SUNSET VIEWPOINT IN CAPPADOCIA, TURKEY

 We made our slowly up the hill in the hot Turkish sun, hoping the viewpoint was within touching distance and to our delight the distance from the church to the Red Valley Sunset Viewpoint was only about 20-minutes.
 It was the shortest section out of the three trails including the Meskendir Trail and Rose Valley trails.

 The final section of the trail is carved out through the ridges and gives epic views all the way to Uchisar town and Uchisar Castle.
+If you want to read about my adventure from Goreme, hiking all the way through Love Valley to Uchisar castle, you can check that our here.

 At the Sunset Viewpoint it quite touristy.
 There are 2-3 cafes, Instagram swings, wedding shoots, beanbags and dinner tables.
 It definitely is a bit of a showstopper.
 We arrived early before the sunset and enjoyed a shisha and some snacks as we waited for the golden hour.
 Despite being a remote location and a tourist spot, the prices were on par with cafes back in town.